kyryl-bogach/url-shortener/README.md

 - Swagger json file: [link.bogach.es/swagger.json](https://link.bogach.es/swagger.json)

 ## Run
-`make build` to build containers
+- `make build` to build containers
-`make run` to run containers with docker-compose
+- `make run` to run containers with docker-compose
+- You should edit `docker-compose.yml` to specify the ports you need because every container uses `expose` by default.

 ---